openstack-infra/puppet-openstackci/contrib/README.md

   browsing, sharing, and filtering log files by log level.

-The follow steps will help you integrate and deploy the first 4 tools on a single host.
+The following steps will help you integrate and deploy the first 4 tools on a single host.
 An initial system with 8GB RAM, 4CPUs, 80GB HD should be sufficient, running Ubuntu 14.04.